collectiveaccess/ProvidenceDocs/_source/providence/user/export/mappings.rst

 Let's start off by saying that MARC is a very old and very specific format.
 Creating MARC mappings can be a bit painful.
 Make yourself familiar with the format before you dive into the following description.

 In MARC mappings, the Element value is either a control field or a data field definition.
 For control field definitions, simply enter the field code (like '001') here.
 For data field definitions, enter the field code, followed by a forward slash and both indicator characters.
 For details on valid field codes and indicators, please refer to the MARC documentation.
 For empty/unused indicators, use the pound sign (#).
-Valid examples are 001 300/## 490/1#
+Valid examples are: 001 300/## 490/1#.

 Mapping items with data field definitions also shouldn't have any source definition or static data.
 The data resides in subfields, which should be separate mapping items with a hierarchical relationship (via Parent ID) to the field definition.
 For instance, you'd define an item for the data field "300/##".
 Suppose it had the ID 1.
 This field (like every data field) has a couple of subfields [1], namely a through g and 3, 6, 8 (leave out the $ character from the original documentation).
 Now create separate mapping items for each subfield you need, pull in the CA data you want using the 'Source' field in the mapping sheet and fill in the Parent ID "1", the identifier of the data field.
 Here's an example in table form (which may not make sense from a MARC standpoint but we're only trying to explain the format here, not the semantics of MARC fields):